 Enabled Customer Data Agreement – Admin can set “Yes” to display the Customer Data Agreement on the customer registration page and edit the account page.

-Agreement Checkbox Label – Admin can set text which will be displayed below the customer registration page as a link with the checkbox.
+Agreement Checkbox Label – Admin can set text which will display below the customer registration page as a link with the checkbox.

 Agreement Content – Admin can set all customer data agreement content which will be displayed in the popup page after clicking the Agreement link in the above snapshot.